react-static/react-static/docs/guides/incremental-builds.md

 To perform an incremental build:

 - Ensure your `dist` directory and any other build artifacts are up to date with the latest version of your site
-- Detect the incremental build in your config and only return the routes you woud like to add, update, or remove.
+- Detect the incremental build in your config and only return the routes you would like to add, update, or remove.
-- Peform an export with the `incremental` flag:
+- Perform an export with the `incremental` flag:

 ```sh
 react-static export --incremental